Great to have you with us on an unstoppable roll, the Excellence in Broadcasting Network in El Rushbow on Friday.

 And it was a jar of urine.

-It was called Piss Christ, and it was all over museums, and we were told that we had to appreciate this.
+It was called Piss Christ, and it was all over museums.

-And we were told that we had to get deep inside ourselves and understand the message that this brilliant artiste, Mr. Serranos was attempting to convey to us.
+And we were told that we had to get deep inside ourselves and understand the message that this brilliant artiste, Mr. Serranos, was attempting to convey to us.

 Why, we must learn to appreciate what these brilliant people are attempting to say to us via their art.

-All hell has uh has broken loose.
+And all hell has broken loose.

 Our memories are long, ladies and gentlemen.